mueslimak3r/jellyfin-deluge-openvpn-server/README.md

 Group=dietpi
 ```
-You can replace "dietpi" with whatever user, other than "vpn" (so it isn't tunneled).
-The user you choose should be non-root.

 The reason for this change is to run the service through your primary user instead of through the tunneled user.